Importing commit history from GitLab to GitHub

 import-gitlab-commits

-1. Connects to GITLAB_BASE_URL using GITLAB_TOKEN and gets my oredko user info.
+1. Connect to GITLAB_BASE_URL using GITLAB_TOKEN and get my oredko user info.

-2. Fetches all GitLab projects that oredko contributed.
+2. Fetch all GitLab projects that oredko contributed to.

-3. For all projects retrieves the commits where author is oredko.
+3. For all projects, retrieve the commits where the author is oredko.

-4. Creates the new repo repo.clarity.gitlab.com.oredko on a disk.
-Adds new commits for all fetched info with the message Project: <PROJECT_ID> commit: <COMMIT_HASH> and committer Oleksandr Redko <oleksandr.red+github@gmail.com>:
+4. Create a new repo repo.clarity.gitlab.com.oredko on disk.
+Add new commits for all fetched info with the message Project: <PROJECT_ID> commit: <COMMIT_HASH> and committer Oleksandr Redko <oleksandr.red+github@gmail.com>:

 Git Commit Anonymized Log